Skip to Content

 When making a request to unbark a pass that has been barked for over 6 months, a new BSAT will need to be completed and uploaded as part of the application.
 This mirrors the current requirement to complete a new GSAT, when requesting to unpark a pass, that has been parked for over 6 months.

-You must inform your authorised signatory and they will support by submitting an application within the on-line portal, ID Gateway.
+You must inform your company authorised signatory who will be able to support by submitting an application within the on-line portal (AirportGateway).

 Heathrow ID Centre,